paburghelea/gh-xmas-tree/README.md

 - No more than 1 level deep clusters
 - Organising inputs to the left and outputs to the right of the canvas

-All geometry is internalised and there are no third-party library dependencies!
+All geometry is internalised and there are no third-party library dependencies besides Human for nicer lines using [Custom Preview Lineweights](https://grasshopperdocs.com/components/human/customPreviewLineweights.html)!
 ![Canavas view](/assets/canvas.png)

 To run you just need to drag and drop the definition in your canvas.
 Feel free to explore the definition!